nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/resources-endpoints/query-endpoint.md

   <pattern>
     SELECT * FROM Document WHERE ecm:parentId = ?
 AND ecm:isProxy = 0
     AND ecm:mixinType = 'Folderish' AND ecm:mixinType != 'HiddenInNavigation'
-    AND ecm:isCheckedInVersion = 0 AND ecm:currentLifeCycleState != 'deleted'
+    AND ecm:isVersion = 0 AND ecm:currentLifeCycleState != 'deleted'
   </pattern>
   <sort column="dc:title" ascending="true" />
   <pageSize>50</pageSize>